SUVs in the Philippines

 The king of sales in the midsize SUV segment, the Toyota Fortuner proves that a brand and an iconic nameplate can make a huge impact with regard to consumer trust.
 Notably, the renowned model has undergone an extensive refresh, with the Fortuner now having additional variants including the Q and LTD. It is one of the first nameplates to become a household name.
 It is a force to be reckoned with, and a definite leader in its segment for the foreseeable future.

-2021 Nissan Patrol Royale exterior quarter front Philippines
+Nissan Patrol Philippines

-The Nissan Patrol Royale is the culmination of the Japanese brand's expertise in building off-road yet luxuriously capable vehicles.
-The Patrol Royale is still one comfortable cruiser that boasts in terms of cabin space and convenience features.
+The Nissan Patrol is the culmination of the Japanese brand's expertise in building off-road yet luxuriously capable vehicles.
+The Patrol is still one comfortable cruiser that boasts in terms of cabin space and convenience features.
 For the Philippine market, it is currently the biggest SUV being offered by Nissan which stands above the midsized Terra.
-It is also worth noting that the Patrol Royale is one of the few SUVs in the market powered by a V8 gasoline engine.
+It is also worth noting that the Patrol is one of the few SUVs in the market still powered by a V8 gasoline engine.

 Latest Features